rasmusdubeck/DIS-Project/README.md

 In index, you are able to browse through all users and select specific combinations of postal codes and skill levels of users.

 In signup, you may sign up as a new user of the app with the credentials username, email, postal code and skill level.
-User id is unique (primary key) and assigned internally upon signup.
+User id is unique (primary key) and is assigned internally upon signup.

 ## Project Requirements